 Julia Dolan - Curator of Photography at the Portland Art Museum

-All of these projects have been providing value to artists at every turn, from first-rate viewing in the judging process to publication opportunities, well-attended events and lectures, photo industry connections and monetary awards.
+All of these exhibitions have provided value to artists at every turn, from first-rate viewing in the judging process to publication opportunities, well-attended events and lectures, photo industry connections and monetary rewards.